Lotofácil: Format

-Lotofácil is one of the lotteries of the Caixa Econômica Federal (CEF).
+Lotofácil is one of the lotteries of the CEF.
 In this modality, the player must mark between fifteen and twenty numbers on the card, out of the 25 available.
 If the player matches between eleven and fifteen numbers, they win a cash prize.
 The prize value depends on the amount of matched numbers.
 The player can also choose Surpresinha, in which a software chooses the numbers, or play Teimosinha, which allows them to compete with the same bet for three, six, twelve, eighteen, or 24 consecutive contests.
 Finally, there is the option of the Bolão Caixa, which allows the bettor to place group bets.

-The minimum bet, i.e. for fifteen numbers, is 2,50 Reais, in which there is a 1 in 3.268,760 chance of winning.
-Lotofácil allows one to bet up to twenty numbers, which would result in a value of 38,760 reais, the maximum value for a single bet.
-In this case, the probability of winning is 1 in 53,130.
+The minimum bet is fifteen numbers, with a probability of winning of 1 in 3,268,760.
+The bettor can add up to twenty numbers, the maximum value for a single bet, although the price of the bet increases up to 15,504 times, since the probability of winning also increases from 1 in 53,130.